Cost-Sensitive Evaluation for Binary Classifiers: Introduction

 \section{Introduction}

-Defining the evaluation metric for a Machine Learning (ML) use case is a fundamental task, as it determines the selection of the optimal model and its hyperparameters (see, for instance \cite{new_metrics2009measuring,metrics2011evaluation,new_metrics2012novel,metrics2015review,metrics2023metrics, metrics2024evaluation}).
-However, this task is still complex: numerous metrics exist, and they can rank models in completely different ways \cite{metrics2014strategy}, with no consensus on the best choice \cite{metrics2015review, metrics2011evaluation, new_metrics2012novel,metrics2023metrics, metrics2024evaluation, new_metrics2024f_1}.
-In classification tasks, model performance is typically described using the confusion matrix and ranked using derived metrics such as accuracy, F-measure, ROC-AUC, and Cohen’s kappa~\cite{metrics2015review, metrics2011evaluation, new_metrics2022extending, metrics2024evaluation, new_metrics2024f_1}.
+Selecting the evaluation metric for a Machine Learning (ML) use case is a fundamental step, as it guides the choice of the optimal model and its hyperparameters \cite{new_metrics2009measuring,metrics2011evaluation,new_metrics2012novel,metrics2015review,metrics2023metrics, metrics2024evaluation}.
+However, this task is still complex: numerous metrics exist, and they can rank models in completely different ways \cite{metrics2014strategy}, with no consensus on the optimal choice \cite{metrics2015review, metrics2011evaluation, new_metrics2012novel,metrics2023metrics, metrics2024evaluation, new_metrics2024f_1}.
+In classification tasks, model performance is typically described using the confusion matrix and evaluated using derived metrics such as accuracy, F-measure, Receiver Operating Characteristic-Area Under the Curve (ROC-AUC), and Cohen’s kappa~\cite{metrics2015review, metrics2011evaluation, new_metrics2022extending, metrics2024evaluation, new_metrics2024f_1}.
 Changing the evaluation metric often leads to selecting a different optimal classifier.
+This is related to the fact that these metrics implicitly define the Unit Classification Costs (UCCs), i.e., the cost of classifying an example of class $i$ as class $j$, in an uncontrolled and potentially incorrect manner.
+For example, in binary classification, accuracy implies equal costs for false positives and false negatives, while ROC-AUC corresponds to variable cost distributions across classifiers \cite{new_metrics2009measuring}.